TFk2003/CODSOFT/README.md

 4. This will open a new browser window/tab with the Jupyter Notebook interface.
 5. Navigate to the appropriate directory (e.g., Data Exploration, Model Development) to access the Jupyter Notebook files (.ipynb).
 6. Click on the notebook file you want to work with to open it.
-7. Follow the instructions and execute the code cells within the notebook to interact with the project.
+7. Follow the instructions and execute the code cells within the notebook to interact with the project.<br />
 **Additional Notes**:
 * Make sure to install any required Python packages listed in the notebooks using pip or conda.
 * Feel free to modify the notebooks and experiment with the code to better understand the project or explore different approaches.